 Follow the instructions at Quickstart Using a Linux VM to create and connect to a Compute Engine VM instance.
 Make sure that you create your Compute Engine VM instance in the same region as your Redis instance.
 If you used a Debian 8 image to create your VM instance as described in the quickstart, install

 sudo apt-get install telnet

-From the terminal, telnet to the IP address of the Redis instance, substituting your own instance's IP address and port number.
+From the terminal, telnet to the IP address of the Redis instance, replacing variables with appropriate values.

 In the telnet session, enter some Redis commands:

 You can also use the Redis client to issue commands to the Redis instance.
 For more information on how to use the Redis client, see the Redis Quick Start Guide.

 To avoid incurring charges to your Google Cloud account for the resources used in this quickstart, delete the instance by entering the following command:

 You are about to delete instance [myinstance] in [us-central1].
 Any associated data will be lost.
 Do you want to continue (Y/n)?
 Y Delete request issued for: [myinstance]